 In 2004, she transitioned to medicine, completing medical school and family medicine residency at Memorial University of Newfoundland, and starting a family along the way.
 She has been working as a family doctor in Alberta and in Newfoundland, with special interests in global health, child & maternal health, and medical humanities, since 2011.
-She has teaching appointments at the University of Calgary and Memorial University, and is a frequent contributor to national medical publications such as The Medical Post and Canadian Medical Association Journal.
+She has teaching appointments at the University of Calgary and Memorial University, and has been a frequent contributor to national medical publications such as The Medical Post and Canadian Medical Association Journal.

 The evolution continues.

 In 2016, she began Whisky Jack Letterpress in the historic Grain Exchange Building in downtown Calgary, producing small works such as posters and broadsides.
 In 2017, she went back to her roots in biology and spent her first month in Antarctica working as an expedition guide, lecturing on the natural and cultural history of the extreme south.
+Most recently she has become a partner in Pedlar Press (www.pedlarpress.com), where she is Acquisitions Editor and Production Manager.

 She remains an avid runner and bread maker.
 She lives in Calgary with her husband and three children.